The cohomological Hall algebra of a surface and factorization cohomology: Introduction

 In the \emph{flat case} $S=\AAA^2$, the algebra $R(\AAA^2)$ is identified with the direct sum, over $n\geq 0$, of the $GL_n$-equivariant Borel-Moore homology of the {\em commuting varieties} of $\gl_n$.

-Our first main result, Theorem \ref{thm:flat}, shows that the algebra $R(\AAA^2)$ is commutative, and is identified with the symmetric algebra of an explicit graded vector space $\Theta$.
+Our first main result, Theorem \ref{thm:flat}, shows that $R(\AAA^2)$ is an enveloping algebra and is identified, as a graded vector space, with the symmetric algebra of an explicit graded vector space $\Theta$.
 It is convenient to write $\Theta=H_\bullet^\BM(\AAA^2)\otimes\Theta'$, where the first factor is $1$-dimensional, in homological degree $4$.

 For a general surface $S$, the algebra $R(S)$ is non-commutative.
 Our second main result, Theorem \ref{thm:PBW}, provides a version of Poincar\'e-Birkhoff-Witt theorem for $R(S)$.
 It exhibits a system of generators as well as determines the graded dimension of $R(S)$.
 More precisely, it establishes an isomorphism of graded vector spaces \be \sigma: \Sym(H_\bullet^\BM(S)\otimes\Theta') \,\simeq \, R(S). \ee Like the classical PBW isomorphism for enveloping algebras, $\sigma$ is given by the symmetrized product map on the space of generators.